The Rush for Gold (Part 2)

 This trend has accelerated these past three years.

-In the last few years, we moved large quantities of precious metals as part of our precious metals services from banks’ vaults to privately managed vaults in different locations.
+In the last few years, we moved large quantities of physical gold as part of our precious metals services from banks’ vaults to privately managed vaults in different locations.
 There are a few reasons for this trend:

 Fear of a financial crisis

 As we mentioned last month, the financial crisis of 2008 created a great loss of confidence in “the system.”
 Investors are rightfully worried that storing their physical gold assets and bullion with a financial institution—the same banks that failed—will not give them the same peace of mind as storing their assets in private hands.

 Clients want to be able to access their wealth when THEY want to.
 Banks keep you subject to limited operating hours, while private storage operators offer greater flexibility.
 You can visit and inspect your precious metals.